Maradox/osmdroid-wiki/Upgrade-Guide.md

  - Geopackage support added, see sample
  - Sample app Cache Analyzer is now available always
  - Bing tile source was moved into osmdroid-android and added to the Sample Open Map
+ - There were a number of memory leak prevention fixes that went in this build, specificaly on MyNewLocationOverlay.
+As such, you must be destroy your MyNewLocationOverlay onPause and create a new one onResume

 ## From version 5.6.1 to 5.6.2
  - More flexibility with cache expiration dates (new IConfiguration options)